justkidding-scripts/ollama-discord-bot/COMPLETE_SETUP_GUIDE.md

 7. **Visualization Tools** - Generate charts and graphs from analysis
 8. **Academic Database Integration** - Connect to research databases
 9. **Peer Review Mode** - Multi-agent paper review system
-10. **Ethics Checker** - Automated research ethics validation
+10. ** Checker** - Automated research validation

-**Ready to enhance your PhD research?
-Your advanced AI assistant awaits!** 🧠✨
+**Ready to enhance your research?
+Your advanced AI assistant awaits!**

 ---

-*Built with ❤️ for cybersecurity and criminology PhD researchers* *Powered by Ollama, Discord.py, and 84 specialized AI agents*
+*Built with ️ for cybersecurity and criminology researchers* *Powered by Ollama, Discord.py, and 84 specialized AI agents*